 If you think the above explanation is still quite perplexing, here’s an easier way to understand the process:

 - YouTube counts all views, regardless of where it came from or how long the video was watched.

-- Once your views get over the 300, YouTube starts verifying the views’ authenticity.
+- Once your views get over the 300 mark, YouTube starts verifying the views’ authenticity.

 - After the views are verified by YouTube, the counter displays the real view count.